A River Waits Reply

-A screening series developed in partnership between seven international arts organizations, A River Waits Reply presents moving-image works from around the world as a poetic reply to this unprecedented year.
-It is a year that has invited new forms of exchange at a distance, and a long-overdue reckoning with deep social and political inequity that calls for new forms of solidarity.
-All seven institutions will simultaneously host each video on their websites for the duration of one week, with the series as a whole extending over seven weeks in total.
-Each work has been selected by a partner organization as a response to the videos that preceded it, producing a cascading sequence and a winding river of thought, interpreted through the aesthetic and social values of their respective cultural context.
+A screening series developed in partnership between seven international arts organizations, A River Waits Reply presented moving-image works from around the world as a poetic reply to the unprecedented year 2020.
+It was a year that invited new forms of exchange at a distance, and a long-overdue reckoning with deep social and political inequity that called for new forms of solidarity.
+All seven institutions simultaneously hosted each video on their websites for the duration of one week, with the series as a whole extending over seven weeks in total.
+Each work was selected by a partner organization as a response to the videos that preceded it, producing a cascading sequence and a winding river of thought, interpreted through the aesthetic and social values of their respective cultural context.

-The title of the series is borrowed from a poem by Emily Dickinson.
+The title of the series was borrowed from a poem by Emily Dickinson.

 Blue sea, wilt welcome me?